 The Honors College is committed to providing a rich, shared community experience to all students, whether you plan to live on campus, nearby, or further afield.
 You will make friends who will stay with you through your time at Mason and long after.
 You will be mentored and supported by professor, advisors, and student leaders.
 You will join student organizations, meet people from around the world, and pursue opportunities that shape your future.

-As a first year student, you will:
+Regardless of which Learning Community you join, as a first year student, you will:

 - Get to know your Peer Mentors.
 All first-year Honors College students will have an assigned Honors College Peer Mentor.
 These upper division student leaders spent last semester planning programs that foster community, and they are hard at work now, tweaking those plans and developing new programs that will be suited to our new circumstances.

 - Learn about opportunities through the HNRS 110 Colloquium.
 Through the Colloquium, you’ll learn about opportunities for undergraduate research, civic and community engagement, and professional development.
-You’ll interact with esteemed Mason faculty, student leaders, and members of the Northern Virginia business community -- in small groups, designed for conversation.
+You’ll interact with esteemed Mason faculty, student leaders, and members of the Northern Virginia business community — in small groups, designed for conversation.

 - Come together with your classmates in HNRS 110.
 The core of the shared Honors College first-year experience is this course.
 You will work closely with an outstanding faculty member and 19 classmates to pursue questions that you develop.
 You’ll learn that research isn’t a solo activity; you’ll support and be supported by your peers throughout the semester in 110, and some of your closest relationships will be born here.